DEVELOPMENT STATUS OF SHANGBA TEA GARDEN & ZHENGAN TIANCI COMPANY

 Since December 2022, a consultancy contract exists between ECOCERT, Fairbiotea and Shangba.
 The consultancy will focus on nutrient cycles and the production of compost on the farm.
 Fairbiotea finances 80% of the substantial consultancy costs, the producer contributes 20%.

 Further sustainable measures to fix nitrogen in the soil and to build humus still need to be learned.

 Moreover, for an adequate supply with nutrients, the labour intensive manual removal of weeds between the tea bushes is important.
 It also helps to prevent the contamination of the crop by toxins which some of these weeds contain.
 Where the removal of weeds is necessary, it is done by hand.
 As the planting of bushes in the tea garden is however modern and very dense, the tea bushes shade the ground.
 This way, the growth of weeds is inhibited and the humidity of the soil is maintained.
 In consequence, the effort for the manual removal of weeds is kept to a minimum.

 Sustainable tea production, modernisation of the tea factories, hygiene and contamination management

-The requirements of the European food regulations, trade companies, consumers, certification procedures and the necessary related documentations let the producers face big challenges which are both hard to fulfil with regards to their content and difficult to finance with the current revenues.
+The requirements of European laws, European trade companies, consumers, certification procedures and the related documentation are major challenges for producers, which are both difficult to fulfil in terms of content and hardly to be financed from current revenue.

-The compliance with the regulatory residue limits valid in Europe requires enormous efforts.
+Compliance with the legal residue limit values applicable in Europe is associated with enormous effort.
 The tea garden management took from the beginning a series of measures to preclude contaminations during the production process in the factories as much as possible.
 To that end, Zhengan Tianci Ecological Technology Co., Ltd. invested a lot of money into the modernisation of the buildings and the processing equipment:

-- The coal and wood combustion in the tea processing has been substituted with electric energy where possible;
+- The coal and wood combustion in the tea processing has been substituted with electric energy as far as possible;

 - The mechanisms of temperature control during tea processing have been improved;